RegArnedo/Javascript-Calculator-Project-Ver1.0/README.md

 # Javascript-Calculator-Project-Ver1.0
 Calculator Project written in Javascript

+# Running it
+After grabbing the repo files, just open the index.html in your web browswer

+# Technology Used
+HTML, CSS, Javascript

 # Description / Story
 I was thumbing through my local repo's looking for a project that had a bit of code that I wanted to cross reference.
 Ended up finding this old project I put together when I first started playing with Javascript.
 Decided to add it to my GitHub as it's complete and that project was a great starting experience.